Glossary

 A

-Anonymization The process of removing or obscuring personal identifiers from data.
-RoboX performs anonymization on-device before upload, including location hashing, face blurring, and device identifier removal.
+Anonymization - The process of removing or obscuring personal identifiers from data.
+RoboX performs anonymization on-device before upload, including location coarsening and device identifier removal.

-API (Application Programming Interface) A set of protocols allowing software applications to communicate.
-RoboX provides a REST API for programmatic access to datasets.
+API (Application Programming Interface) - A set of protocols allowing software applications to communicate.

 B

-BSSID (Basic Service Set Identifier) The MAC address of a Wi-Fi access point.
-RoboX hashes BSSIDs before upload to enable positioning without revealing specific network identifiers.
+BSSID (Basic Service Set Identifier) - The MAC address of a Wi-Fi access point.
+BSSIDs can be hashed to enable positioning without revealing specific network identifiers.

 C

-Calibration The process of determining sensor parameters (bias, scale factor, alignment) to convert raw readings to accurate measurements.
-Device calibration data is included with RoboX datasets.
+Calibration - The process of determining sensor parameters (bias, scale factor, alignment) to convert raw readings to accurate measurements.

-Campaign A structured data collection effort on the RoboX platform.
-Campaigns define what data is collected, where, and how contributors are compensated.
+Campaign - A structured data collection effort on the RoboX platform.
+Campaigns define what data is recorded, recording instructions, and how contributors participate.

 D